paesanilab/MB-Fit/configuration_generator/README.md

 output_path =           outputs/    | the path to output all produced files
 # OPTIONAL: default value = outputs/

-optimize =              true        | wether or not to optimize the geometry.
+optimize =              true        | whether or not to optimize the geometry.
+If false, will assume already optimized geometry and skip the optimization process.
-# OPTIONAL: default value = false
+# OPTIONAL: default value = true

 input_normal_modes = h2o_normal.dat | the path to the normal modes (in gcn format) to use for calculations. if provided, frequency calculation will be skipped
 # OPTIONAL: default value = None (as in do the frequency calculation)